bookofproofs/bookofproofs.github.io/_sources/history/18th-century/coulomb.md

 **Charles Coulomb** worked on applied mechanics but he is best known for his work on electricity and magnetism.

 ### Mathematical Profile (Excerpt):
-* After being brought up in Angoulême, the capital of Angoumois in southwestern France, Coulomb's family moved to Paris.
 * At this stage in his education there was a crisis for Coulomb.
-* Coulomb's mother remained in Paris but Coulomb had a disagreement with her over the direction his career should take so he left Paris and went to Montpellier to live with his father.
 * At this stage Coulomb's interests were mainly in mathematics and astronomy and while in Montpellier he joined the Society of Sciences there in March 1757 and read several papers on these topics to the Society.
 * Coulomb wanted to enter the École du Génie at Mézières but realised that to succeed in passing the entrance examinations he needed to be tutored.
 * Camus had been appointed as examiner for artillery schools in 1755 and it was his Cours de mathématiques Ⓣ(A course of mathematics) that Coulomb studied for several months.